miasdk/HunterCS/Resources/Textbook-Notes/Chapter4/Chapter4.md

 2. If the node **underflows** (fewer than **M/2** keys):
    - **Borrow a key from a sibling**, or
    - **Merge with a sibling**.

+merge two sorted vectors of strings into a single new vector using move semantics and iterators.